AmanDwi730/Telecom-Operation-AI-Assistant/telecom-ai-assistant-bedrock/README.md

 ## How We Used the Cursor Agent Toolkit for AWS

-The [Cursor Agent Toolkit for AWS](https://github.com/aws/cursor-agent-toolkit-for-aws) was used throughout development to:
+The Agent Toolkit for AWS was used throughout development to:

 1. **Scaffold the project** - Generated the initial FastAPI + Streamlit project structure with proper Python packaging
 2. **AWS Bedrock integration** - Used the toolkit's AWS skill guidance to correctly configure the boto3 Bedrock client, choose between Converse and InvokeModel APIs, and set up IAM permissions